roboflow/roboflow-computer-vision-utilities/README.md

 cd images
 python3 trigger_power_automate.py
 ```
-  * To be used after updating the `roboflow_config.json` file in the main directory with your Model Info (Workpsace ID, Model/Project ID, Private API Key and Model Version Number), and email address to send the inference results to
+  * To be used after updating the `roboflow_config.json` file in the main directory with your Model Info (Workpsace ID, Model/Project ID, Private API Key and Model Version Number), and email address to send the inference results to.
-  * Available in `roboflow-computer-vision-utilities/images`

 ## Streamlit App for Testing Roboflow Object Detection Models